neoaksa/HPC/5.MPI/Readme.md

 4. Slave node splits task into sub task by iternating each row of the second column in the lattice, which is runing in a dynamic schedule looping.
 So that each thread can keep busy all time.

 ## Validation
 There is a single thread version created named "NQ-Single.cpp".
-And MPI version named "NQ-MPI".
+And MPI version named "NQ-MPI.cpp".

 ## Performance